NicholasBM/PicoTamaClocktchi/README.md

 - Added proper z-ordering of visual elements

 ### Environmental Elements
 - Added mountain background below time bar
 - Implemented grass layer at bottom of screen
 - Created layered drawing system for visual depth
 - Added proper z-ordering of visual elements

+🛜 Wi-Fi Setup (for Pi Pico W)
+To enable pet visits over Wi-Fi:

+Edit Your Wi-Fi Info
+Open the wifi_config.py file.
+Update the SSID and PASSWORD with your local network credentials.
+Enter Wi-Fi Mode
+When the game loads, hold down buttons A + X until “Connecting...” appears on the screen.
+Once connected, the Network Menu will appear.

+Visit or Host Mode
+From the network menu, choose Visit or Host mode:
+Host Mode: Your Pico waits for other devices to connect.
+Visit Mode: Your Pico scans the network for any active Host.
+If a Host is found, you’ll be prompted to Visit.

+Pet Sharing & Visit Animations
+When a visit is successful:
+Each Pico sends its pet type (Fox or Greyhound) to the other.
+One of each pet will appear on both screens.
+Visit-specific animations will begin.